Why the route between Quebec and Montreal from Montreal is worth it

 The butcher's house of Niverville

-In Trois-Rivières stands the butcher's mansion of Niverville.
-It is the oldest building in the city and dates back to when this region was still under French rule.
-Today it houses a museum where you can see how the bourgeoisie lived at that time.
-If you want, you can view the exhibition with an audio guide that you can download to your cell phone on site.
-The tour lasts about an hour.
+In Trois-Rivières stands the Niverville Butcher's Mansion.
+It is the oldest building in the town and dates back to the time when the region was still under French rule.
+Today, it houses a museum where you can see how the bourgeoisie lived during that time.

 Manor Boucher de Niverville